 Ethereum is founded by a Russian programmer called Vitalik Buterin.
 He described the Ethereum white paper as early as 2013.
 In fact, there was a small group of founders, but Buterin has always been titled as the founder.

-Below is a picture of Vitalik Buterin from 2015.
-He was under 20 years old when Ethereum was founded.
-Back then, Buterin worked for the Bitcoin Magazine.
+Vitalik Buterin was under 20 years old when Ethereum was founded.
+Back then, Buterin worked for Bitcoin Magazine.
 He was well aware of the limitations and possibilities of Bitcoin.
 Buterin reviews the early stages of Ethereum in the interview below.

-Buterin argued, that Bitcoin would need its own programming language enabling decentralized applications.
-Buterin wanted to expand Bitcoin to be more than just a digital currency.
-He wasn’t alone.
+Buterin argued that Bitcoin needs its own programming language for building decentralized applications.
+He wanted to expand Bitcoin to be more than just a currency.
+Vitalik Buterin wasn’t alone.
 Many other platform projects were launched in 2014 and 2015 too.

 Where did the name ethereum come from? pic.twitter.com/0sgo8MmHuG